davideicardi/search-crawler/README.md

 - Node.Js (>= 0.10.28)
 - MongoDb (>= 2.6)

 Get the latest version of search-crawler at github.
 Install it by running the following command inside the folder where you have downloaded the package:

   npm install

 These will install in the current folder all the required libraries.

 After installation you can execute the node.js application by executing:

   npm run server

+or

+  node index.js

 The web server is created at port 8181, so you can browse it at [http://localhost:8181](http://localhost:8181).
 Search-Crawler try to connect to a mongo database using the following url:

 	mongodb://localhost:27017/search-crawler